-B+T Response: We acknowledge the response provided by the Applicant and B+T does not take exception to this approach.
-However, we note that inclusion of the booster pump station as an accessary structure requires a waiver from Section 5.6 of the By-Law, relating to accessory structures within the front setback.
+Current B+T Response: We acknowledge the response provided by the Applicant and B+T does not take exception to this approach.
+However, we note that inclusion of the booster pump station as an accessary structure appears to require a waiver from Section 5.6 of the

+By-Law, relating to accessory structures within the front setback.
 B+T does not take exception to this waiver.